aikarjal/rpa-case/README.md

 The case example consis of a dockerized environment that has the following containers:

-* SFTP server for storing incoming files
-* Message checker API
+* Message checker REST API
-* Web app for inserting data
+* Database server for storing message id and hash data
-* Database server for storing data from the web app
+* Web app for inserting data into the database

 ## Running the environment